MmanawaMarongwe/MMAMAR25151_PTO2503_GROUPB_MMANAWA-MARONGWE_JSL04/README.md

 # JSL04 Project Brief: Dynamic Task Display & Modal View

 ## Overview

-In this project, you will dynamically display tasks from the **given initial data** on the DOM using JavaScript.
-Tasks should be placed into the correct **Kanban board columns** based on their status, and clicking a task should open a **modal** where users can view and modify task details.
-The project emphasizes **DOM manipulation, event handling, modular JavaScript structure, and responsive UI implementation.**

-## Before You Begin

-**Check the project user stories in your student dashboard and the updated Figma Design** before you start building.

-## Figma Design Link

-Check the updated Figma Design: [Figma Link](https://www.figma.com/design/y7bFCUYL5ZHfPeojACBXg2/Challenges-%7C-JSL?node-id=0-1&p=f&t=Ki0CZk0RAjrk9Fhs-0)
+This project is a simple **Kanban-style task board** built with vanilla JavaScript.
+Tasks are dynamically created from an initial dataset and displayed in the correct columns ("To Do", "Doing", "Done").
+Clicking a task opens a **modal** that shows its details (title, description, and status), making it easier to view and potentially update task information.

+The goal was to practice **DOM manipulation**, **event handling**, and **modular JavaScript structure**, while following a clean and maintainable coding style with **JSDoc documentation**.

+---

-## Key Objectives
+## Technologies Used
+- **HTML5** – base structure of the board and modal
+- **CSS3** – styling for columns, tasks, and modal (responsive design included)
+- **JavaScript (ES6)** – dynamically rendering tasks, handling events, modal interaction
+- **JSDoc** – documenting major functions for clarity and maintainability

+---

 ### Dynamic Task Display & Interaction